zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    http://127.0.0.1/phpinfo.php

-   If you have configured PHP correctly, you should see a very long page of PHP configuration information.
+   If you have configured PHP correctly, you should see a long page of PHP configuration information.
 If you do not see this page, or an error occurs, check Apache's error log as well as the Windows event log for more information.
-Also note that you may need to restart Apache if the server was running at the time you installed PHP.
+Also note that you may need to restart Apache if it was running at the time you installed PHP.

 2) Review the settings on the browser page for an entry titled "Loaded Configuration File".
 It will have a value such as